“When the skies go dark, we run towards the darkness.”

 “Aircraft owners and operators are some of the most generous people that I have had the honor of knowing.” – Brad Pierce, AEROBridge volunteer

 Once Hurricane Dorian hit in 2019, Pierce said he truly entered into the AEROBridge world and quickly became an integral member of the team.
-He was able to secure permits and flight authorizations at first and within two days of the hurricane, he was contacted by a friend with a CESSNA CITATION CJ2 jet full of gear who was ready to go.
+He was able to secure permits and flight authorizations and within two days of the hurricane, he was contacted by a friend with a CESSNA CITATION CJ2 jet full of gear who was ready to go.

 The quick pace would only pick up.
 Pierce put out a call on social media asking for additional supplies and within minutes had a message from someone willing to donate 10,000 Meals Ready-to-Eat (MRE’s).
 After delivering the MRE’s, they evacuated people and brought additional supplies in the CJ2 aircraft.